seamusdemora/seamusdemora.github.io/MacStuff.md

 $ defaults write com.apple.finder AppleShowAllFiles TRUE
 ```

-If you have open Finder windows, you'll need to close them all with this command before you see the effects of this change; i.e. before Finder shows the hidden files in its listing:
+If you have open Finder windows, you *may* need to close them all with this command before you see the effects of this change; i.e. before Finder shows the hidden files in its listing:

 ```bash
 $ killall Finder